Kaye Kory

 L. Kaye Kory (born April 18, 1947) is an American politician.
-Since 2010 she has served in the Virginia House of Delegates, representing the 38th district in Fairfax County.
+She served in the Virginia House of Delegates, representing the 38th district in Fairfax County from 2010 to 2024.
 She served on the Fairfax County School Board 1999–2009.
 Kory is a member of the Democratic Party.

 As of 2020, Kory serves as the Chair of the Counties, Cities Towns Committee and as a member of the Labor and Commerce Committee, Finance Committee, and Public Safety Committee.

-Early life
+Early life and education

 Kory was born in Chicago.
-She attended The American School in Japan, and received a B.A. degree from Oxford College, now part of Miami University in 1969.
+She attended The American School in Japan, and received a B.A. from Oxford College, now part of Miami University, in Oxford, Ohio, in 1969.
 She has also attended the University of Iowa and George Mason University.

 Kory married Ross C. Kory, Jr. They have three children.

 Community activism

 Kory became involved with the parent-teacher associations (or, PTA) at her children's schools, and was elected president and treasurer of the Justice High School PTA (formerly J.E.B.
 Stuart High School).